Tesla Supercharger: Technology

 V3 stations were introduced in 2019 and could deliver up to 250 kW.
 Up to four posts can share a 350 kW charger equipment cabinet, but up to three cabinets can share power among themselves via a DC bus.
 In practice, in most cases, this allows each post to deliver maximum power regardless of nearby charging sessions.
 The V3 charge posts use a liquid-cooled cable which allows the cable to be thinner and lighter while delivering more power.

 Tesla introduced mobile Supercharger stations in 2019 with several urban supercharger posts and a Tesla Megapack energy storage system mounted on a semi-trailer truck.
 These stations provide temporary stations for nearby events, expand capacity during peak travel seasons, or can be deployed when a station needs to be taken offline.
 The Megapack can charge up to 100 vehicles before being depleted.

 V4 charging posts began to roll out in early 2023 and have longer cables for charging vehicles from other automakers.
 The charging posts have a credit card reader potentially allowing non-Tesla owners to charge without downloading the Tesla app, however, as of January 2024 this feature has not been implemented.
 The charging posts can support up to 1000 volts and up to 1000 amps (A).
 As of January 2025, they can deliver up to 325 kW.
-As of Tesla's 2026 model year lineup, only the Cybertruck can charge at 325 kWc.
+As of Tesla's 2026 model year lineup, only the Cybertruck can charge at 325 kW.

 On November 14, 2024, Tesla announced the introduction of the V4 Supercharger cabinet, which was first deployed in September 2025.
-This uses a new design with either 1MW or 1.2MW of power output between 8 stalls and the cabinets no longer connected to one another via a DC Bus.
+This uses a new design with either 1MW or 1.2MW of power output between 8 stalls and the cabinets no longer connect to one another via a DC Bus.
 This version can support charging vehicles with 400 and 800 V systems, delivering a maximum of 250 kW and 500 kW respectively.